mouseless/mouseless.codes/case-studies.md

 ### History

-We have collaborated on several projects with the Forward team, with some datingback to 2015, even before our collective was born.
+We have collaborated on several projects with the Forward team, with some dating back to 2015, even before our collective was born.
 With this strong relationship, we are happy to support Forwardians in achieving their goals.

 ### Overview